leorojas86/candidate/Readme.txt

 Setup Instructions:

+- Connect the "WebApplication" and "UnitTests" to SQL Server instance:
+	- Open Visual Studio and open the window "SQL Server Object Explorer".
+	- Right click on the window and select "Add SQL Server...".
+	- On "Server name:" combobox "<browse for more..>".
+	- Find and select the SQL Server Local Server.
+	- The SQL server connection strings of the projects are at "WebApplication/Web.config/<configuration><connectionStrings>" and "UnitTests/App.config<configuration>/<connectionStrings>.

+- Run the Unit Tests
+	- Open the Visual Studio and then open the "Test Explorer" window, it is at the menu option "Test/Window/TestExplorer".
+	- Click "Run All" button.

 - Publish "WebApplication" APS.net MVC application on IIS server:
 	- Open "Internet Information Services (IIS) Manager" application.
     - Right click on "Default Web Site" and select "Add Application...".